 The Company maintains its cash accounts in financial institutions.
 Accounts at these institutions are insured by the Federal Deposit Insurance Corporation ("FDIC") with basic deposit insurance coverage limits up to \$250,000 per owner.
-At March 31, 2016 and 2015, the Company had cash balances of approximately \$2.6 million and \$1.3 million, respectively, which exceeded the FDIC insurance limit.
+At December 31, 2016, the Company had cash balances of approximately \$4.3 million which exceeded the FDIC insurance limit.
 The Company performs ongoing evaluations of these institutions to limit its concentration risk exposure.